Bhagavad Gita Chapter 17 Verse 2 Meaning

 What is the main idea of Bhagavad Gita 17.2?

 The Blessed Lord said, "There are threefold faiths inherent in the nature of the embodied: the sattvic (pure), the rajasic (passionate), and the tamasic (dark).
-This verse emphasizes faith with clarity and purpose.
+The teaching here extends the chapter's central concern with faith.
+Classical commentators have noted how this verse bridges philosophical...

 How can I apply Bhagavad Gita 17.2 in daily life?